Thesis Proposals

 - Type of work: software engineering project

-- Goal: allowing the execution of ScaFi programs to control robots in the ARGoS Robot Simulator
+- Goal: allowing the execution of ScaFi programs to control robots in a robot simulator (e.g., into the ARGoS Robot Simulator or ROS2)

 - Requirements: knowledge of C/C++ (since ARGoS is implemented in C++) and Java/Scala (since ScaFi runs on the JVM)